• Get Surfshark

 Network congestion

-Don't be left unprotected if your VPN connection is disrupted!
+Don’t be at risk if your VPN connection gets disrupted

 When does a VPN kill switch activate?